One of the many forms depression can take is postpartum depression.

 If your baby blues persist past the two-week mark, you may have to consider options for postpartum depression treatment.

 PPD can bring some mothers to a point where they are unable to care for themselves or their baby, which is why it must be taken seriously and treated as soon as possible.
-In most cases of PPD, the common “baby blues” symptoms will intensify beyond what is healthy.
+In most cases of PPD, the common “baby blues” symptoms will intensify.
 Postpartum depression symptoms can range in severity, but include:

 - Feeling overwhelmed by motherhood